 HI’s Child-friendly area for drawing, playing and activities at the Ngourtou Koumboua primary school.
 Lake Province, Chad. | © HI

 In the Lake Province of Chad, insecurity has prevented thousands of children from attending school.
-HI works to improve their access to education, protection and psychosocial support.
+With support from the European Union, HI works to improve access to education, protection and psychosocial support.

 “My name is Fatime Zara.
 I am 11 years old.
 I’m from the Yiroubou sub-prefecture of Bol and I live with my parents.
 Before coming to the Ngourtou Koumboua site for displaced persons, I had never been to school.